The Legend of Zelda: Reception

 The Legend of Zelda series has received outstanding levels of acclaim from critics and the public.
-Ocarina of Time, The Wind Waker, Skyward Sword, and Breath of the Wild have each received a perfect 40/40 score (10/10 by four reviewers) by Japanese Famitsu magazine, making Zelda one of the few series with multiple perfect scores.
-Ocarina of Time was even listed by Guinness World Records as the highest-rated video game in history, citing its Metacritic score of 99 out of 100.
+Ocarina of Time, Skyward Sword, Breath of the Wild and Tears of the Kingdom have each received a perfect 10/10 score by Edge magazine.
+All four plus Wind Waker also received a 40/40 score (10/10 by four reviewers) by Famitsu magazine, making Zelda one of the few series with multiple perfect scores.
+Ocarina of Time was listed by Guinness World Records as the highest-rated video game in history, citing its Metacritic score of 99 out of 100.
+Individual games in the Zelda series were also recognized as the most critically acclaimed games on the Nintendo 64, Game Boy Advance, and 3DS, and in the open-world genre.
+With Link appearing in nine of the 100 highest-rated games on Metacritic as of June 2025 (all of them in the Zelda series), he is listed by Guinness World Records as the "most critically acclaimed videogame playable character".
 Computer and Video Games awarded The Wind Waker and Twilight Princess a score of 10/10.
 A Link to the Past has won Gold Award from Electronic Gaming Monthly.
 In Nintendo Power's Top 200 countdown in 2004, Ocarina of Time took first place, and seven other Zelda games placed in the top 40.
 Twilight Princess was named Game of the Year by X-Play, GameTrailers, 1UP, Electronic Gaming Monthly, Spacey Awards, Game Informer, GameSpy, Nintendo Power, IGN, and many other websites.
-The editors of review aggregator websites GameRankings, IGN and Metacritic have all given Ocarina of Time their highest aggregate scores.
+The editors of review aggregator website GameRankings gave Ocarina of Time its highest aggregate score.
 Game Informer has awarded The Wind Waker, Twilight Princess, Skyward Sword, A Link Between Worlds and Breath of the Wild with scores of 10/10.
 Phantom Hourglass was named DS Game of the Year by IGN and GameSpy.
 Airing in December 2011, Spike TV's annual Video Game Awards gave the series the first ever "Hall of Fame Award", which Miyamoto accepted in person.
 Ocarina of Time and its use of melodic themes to identify different game regions has been called a reverse of Richard Wagner's use of leitmotifs to identify characters and themes.
 Ocarina of Time was so well received that sales increased for real ocarinas.
 IGN praised the music of Majora's Mask for its brilliance despite its heavy use of MIDI.
 It has been ranked the seventh-greatest game by Electronic Gaming Monthly, whereas Ocarina of Time was ranked eighth.
 The series won GameFAQs Best Series Ever competition.